-- 1. Facilities of any capacity, 24-hour nonmedical care/supervision for children in a structured environment. - Facilities with 24-hour nonmedical care for adults aged 18-59 who are unable to provide for daily needs and who may be physically, developmentally, and/or mentally disabled. - 3.
-Facilities with care, supervision, and assistance with activities of daily living for ages 60 and above.
+Pacifices of any capacity, 24-hour hormedical care supervision of children in a structured environment.
+Facilities with 24-hour nonmedical care for adults aged 18-59 who are unable to provide for daily needs and who may be physically, developmentally, and/or mentally disabled.

+3. Facilities with care, supervision, and assistance with activities of daily living for ages 60 and above.